finpol-yaoi/finpol-yaoi/README.md

 ★ british + polish patriot ! 🇬🇧🇵🇱🫶🏽 raised in England ,, mixed race

-★ dni sovreich , rusame , gerpol , any other finland ships etc please , and especially TR ships ,, im just really not a fan of most CH ships anyway gulp
+★ dni sovreich , rusame , gerpol , any other finland ships and especially TR ships ,, im just really not a fan of most CH ships anyway gulp !!!! erhh other ones iwc

 ★ i dont see usuk as family , there is no " canon " to CH , it's up to interpretation , in mine they are not a family . i do not care about the fandom majority , im in it to do my own thing and not listen to others about it . politically they're two cheeks of the same ass anyway LMAOO

-★ another disclaimer , i do not want to be involved in any form of drama that is related to the polish group of the area
+★ i do not want to be involved in any form of drama that is related to the polish group of the area

 ★ standard dni , proship , zionists / israel supporters , right wing , under 13 , doubles , TR cosplayers / fictkins / etc